 - Corydoras: Like Plecos, Corydoras are a variety of bottom-feeding catfish commonly placed in tropical freshwater aquariums.
 They grow up to 4 inches in size and are peaceful omnivores.

-- Neon Tetra: Another great tank mate choice for Geophagus Surinamensis Adding them in groups of 10, same as Cardinal Tetra, per 20-gallon tanks will give you an ever-moving, shimmering display.
+- Neon Tetra: Another great tank mate choice for Geophagus Surinamensis.
+Adding them in groups of 10, same as Cardinal Tetra, per 20-gallon tanks will give you an ever-moving, shimmering display.

 - Green Neon Tetra: If you want to keep a brightly colored aquarium, the Green Neon Tetra is another tank mate to consider.
 Similar in size and appearance to the Neon Tetra, the Green Neon Tetra, as its name implies, has a beautiful streak of neon green along its sides.

-While not as prolific a breeder as many of the smaller South American fish, geophagus surinamensis does spawn in captivity.
+While not as prolific a breeder as the smaller South American fish, geophagus surinamensis spawn in captivity.
 When obtaining fish with the intent of breeding, you can tell males and females apart by their fin length.
 Males will have longer, more elaborate fins and tails.
 The distinctions between the two begin to show after a year of age.

 Breeding may occur naturally when Redstripe Eartheaters reach sexual maturity.
 Some keepers believe in using a blackwater conditioner, which helps mimic the darker color of Amazon river water during the flood season.
 Flood season is also breeding season for most Amazon species.
 Softening the pH of the water to neutral can also be effective.

-Once this is done either the male or female will take the eggs into their mouth for safekeeping.
+Once this is done, either the male or female will take the eggs into their mouth for safekeeping.
 The eggs mature in about three days.
-When they hatch the fry will swim freely but will return to their parent’s mouth if threatened by other tank mates.
+When they hatch, the fry will swim freely but will return to their parent’s mouth if threatened by other tank mates.

 Eartheater fry can be fed very fine sinking and live foods such as tiny brine shrimp.

 Geophagus Surinamensis is easy to feed and appreciates some variety in their diet.
 Since they are bottom sifters, sinking pelletized omnivore food is a good all-around choice.
-Mixing in protein foods such as bloodworms, brine shrimp, chopped shrimp or daphnia is a good idea.
+Mixing in protein foods such as bloodworms, brine shrimp, chopped shrimp, or daphnia is a good idea.

 You can also add occasional chopped vegetables such as zucchini or squash.
 If you want to bring out the coloration of your Redstripe Eartheaters, try adding a little bit of spirulina to their diet.